danieljackcox/instrcon/README.md

 * Check for any left over 'n.b.' comments in code and fix issues
 * Consider implementing slava logging
 * Test HP8656B frequency generator
-* Test Tenma driver
+* Test Tenma driver *
 * Add other agilent/keysight devices
-* Check if setconf in HP33120A works
+* Check if setconf in HP33120A works *
-* Update drivers to grab output status (energised or not)
+* Update drivers to grab output status (energised or not) *
 * Requested for implementation: keysight 33510B, keysight 33511B, Rohde & Schwarz SMY 01
-* fix setconf in HP34401A
+* fix setconf in HP34401A *
 * In general retest every instrument because they probably dont work anymore
+* SR830 set/getinputcoupling to handle human readable text
+* SR830 update getmeas to accept inputs

 # Contents